 Greg holds a Bachelor of Business Administration in Finance from The University of Texas at Austin, graduating summa cum laude.
 Greg is actively involved in the Houston community, currently serving on the boards of Small Steps Nurturing Center and The Texas Hearing Institute.

-He is a graduate Petroleum Engineer from Oklahoma State University with an MBA and has authored numerous publications and served on several Oil & Gas committees including an appointment to a State Oil & Gas Regulatory Board.
+He is a graduate Petroleum Engineer from Oklahoma State University with an MBA and has authored numerous publications and served on several Oil and Gas committees including an appointment to a State Oil and Gas Regulatory Board.

 Jon is the CEO of Locus Bio-Energy Solutions and an experienced industry presenter that advocates for developing disruptive green technology to maximize sustainability and profitability of oilfield operations.
 He has more than 30 years of experience as a seasoned oil executive, previously holding leadership positions including global head of BL Oil Services at Clariant, Global Technology Director at BP, EVP at Champion Technologies and MD at Sasol Oilfield Chemicals.
 Jon is originally from the United Kingdom and a Fellow of the Royal Society of Chemistry.
 He has a BA in chemistry from the University of Liverpool, an MBA from the University of Durham and is a holder of four patents.